st-001/json-schema-to-deno-ts-util/README.md

 deno task update
 ```

-This will then regenerate all the utility classes for your schemas.
+This will then generate/regenerate all the utility classes for your schemas.

 ## Example